 There is a wealth of growing scientific evidence linking chemicals in commonly-used children's products to diseases and disorders of environmental origin.
 The incidence of these health impacts is on the rise.
 Children are uniquely vulnerable because they eat, drink and breathe more - pound for pound - than adults, put their hands and objects in their mouths more often, and are undergoing developmental stages that are sensitive to disruption from toxic chemicals.

-New York legislators should protect children from toxic chemicals by banning the sale of toys and children's products that contain them.
-Shopkeepers should also refrain from selling children's products containing toxic chemicals.
+New York legislators should protect children from toxic chemicals by banning their use in toys and children's products.
+Retailers should also refrain from selling children's products containing toxic chemicals.

 Acknowledgments